martinemde/llm-self-portraits/README.md

 ## Prompts

-My prompts have varied but they usually evoke the story of a poet (Davd Whyte, to he precise) telling the story of making a self portrait not with paint but with words. this opens up for me the idea of a code self portrait because it is my own primary creative language.
+My prompts have varied but they usually evoke the story of a poet (Davd Whyte, to be precise) telling the story of making a self-portrait not with paint but with words.
+This opens up for me the idea of a code self-portrait, because it is my own primary creative language.

 Here's an example.
 I usually ask for a portrait of myself first.
 I want it to think creatively and connect a bunch of disperate ideas.